grandwazir/TimedMessages/README.md

 TimedMessages
 ====================================

-TimedMessage is plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) that provides a method for administrators to broadcast messages perodically to the players on their server.
+TimedMessages is plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) that provides a method for administrators to broadcast messages periodically to the players on their server.
 You could use these messages to broadcast hints or important news.
-Alternativly you could target them at specific players who have a specific permission node, for example giving new player tips for guests on your server.
+Alternatively you could target them at specific players who have a specific permission node, for example giving new player tips for guests on your server.

 ## Features

 - Simple and easy to configure.
-- Broadcast a message from a predefined list perodically.
+- Broadcast a message from a predefined list periodically.
+- Can broadcast to just players in a specific world.
 - Messages support colour codes in either classic format or in the style of &RED.
 - Split long messages into multiple lines with `.
 - Optionally define a permission node a player must have to receive that message.